ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 **Expected Result:**
 - Form submitted successfully
-- Summary window can be close by clicking the "Close" Button
+- Summary window can be closed by clicking the "Close" Button

 **Actual Result:**
 - Form submitted successfully